 When it comes to starting a business, there is a lot of planning involved.
 Where should the business be located?
 What should the name of the business be?
 Where do I go to receive financial help?
 Do I have a business plan?
-All of these are great questions to ask when planning and creating a business.
-With all the planning involved, one question tends to slip and be forgotten and that question is, who will I transition my business to when the time comes?
+All of these are great questions when planning and creating a business but one question that tends to be forgotten is, what will I do with my business when I choose to move on?

-The Baraga County Economic Development Corporation has developed this Succession Planning Toolkit to help ease the planning process.
-It will provide guidance from when you should start thinking about planning, to the many resources available to assist you during this process.
+The Baraga County Economic Development Corporation has developed this Succession Planning Toolkit to help ease the succession planning process.
+Provides guidance from the time you should start planning, to the many resources available to assist you during the entire process.

 Often times, succession planning ends up on the back burner as you go about your day to day operations.
-Planning the end of your business ownership lifecycle can be hard to grasp at times.
-With the proper guidance and toolkit to help, succession planning can be a simple and smooth transition.
+Planning the end of your business ownership lifecycle can be hard to get your arms around and often emotional, but I assure you it is critical to be prepared.
+With the proper guidance and resources, succession planning can be a simple and smooth transition.